sockitfpga/MiSTer_SoCkit/README.md

 Check this [COMMIT](https://github.com/sockitfpga/Template_SoCkit/commit/c349aa28e03251e3225126e6f79496f1b9eeb9d7) changes.
 This [guide](Portando_a_SoCkit.md) is available in Spanish .

-Core template with needed changes for Sockit: https://github.com/sockitfpga/Template_SoCkit
+Core template with all the latest changes needed for Sockit: https://github.com/sockitfpga/Template_SoCkit

 New files (green) and changed files (orange):